Murex (financial software): History

 Italy-based Banca IMI, a subsidiary of Intesa Sanpaolo, migrated its equity derivatives business to MX.3 as part of a technology update for its capital markets business.

 Bankdata, a Danish banking IT provider, announced it was expanding its use of MX.3 to its remaining member banks following implementation with Jyske Bank and Sydbank.
 MX.3 replaces legacy systems, providing one platform covering the whole trade lifecycle and centralizing risk calculation, trading and settlement data for real-time processing.

 The Depository Trust & Clearing Corporation (DTCC) partnered with Murex to support reporting requirements under the Securities Financing Transactions Regulation (SFTR).
 Murex’s SFTR solution will link to DTCC’s Global Trade Repository to enable simplified reporting and lower implementation costs.

-In 2019, Banorte, Mexico's second largest investment bank, announced it was extending its use of MX.3 for some of its main risk and compliance functions.
+In 2019, Banorte, Mexico's second-largest investment bank, announced it was extending its use of MX.3 for some of its main risk and compliance functions.
 MX.3 will enable Banorte to automate and digitize its operations, including counterparty risk, derivatives valuation adjustment (XVA) and collateral management.

 Ping An Bank, a Chinese joint-stock commercial bank, adopted Murex’s MX.3 platform in 2019.
-The bank’s aim was to close the gap between front and back office, enabling its expansion into new areas.
+The bank’s aim was to close the gap between the front and back office, enabling its expansion into new areas.

 In 2020, Thai bank Krungsri (Bank of Ayudhya) implemented Murex’s IT platform MX.3 to simplify its existing IT infrastructure and improve regulatory reporting transparency.

-In 2020, Murex facilitated the first overnight indexed swap derivatives transaction based on the new Thai reference rate THOR for Kasikornbank.
+Murex facilitated the first overnight indexed swap derivatives transaction based on the new Thai reference rate, THOR, for Kasikornbank.
+In the Truffle 100 rankings for 2020, Murex was recognized as the third largest French software publisher with an announced turnover of 569 million euros.

 Ahead of the Libor transition, a global effort to reform interest rate benchmarks, Murex is working with its clients to prepare their IT systems.

 In 2021, Murex adds physical presence in Cyprus to bolster its regional footprint in the Europe-Middle East-Africa region.

-In April 2022, Murex announced a partnership deal with Polish based financial institution Pekao.
+In April 2022, Murex announced a partnership deal with Polish-based financial institution Pekao.
 The deal included Murex to aid in the technological transformation of Pekao and to implement its MX.3 platform.

 Corporate affairs and culture

-Murex is involved in the Teen Turn program, an initiative that is seeking to create a talent pipeline for women in science, technology, engineering, and mathematics (STEM).
 In 2017 Murex sponsored Teen Turn’s pilot project, hosting a two-week work placement at their offices in Dublin where female employees acted as mentors for local students.
 In 2018, Murex again sponsored Teen Turn, supporting an event for mentors and women in technology in Dublin.

-Murex was ranked tenth for companies of 500 to 999 employees in the Les Echos Happy at Work survey of 2018.
-Murex was recognized in the Top 5 best employers to work for in France in Glassdoor’s 2020 and 2021 Employee Choice Awards.